 I prefer using this powdered monk fruit allulose blend, as it performs just like sugar and will leave your tartar sauce nice and creamy (not gritty).

 You can also use another powdered sweetener like powdered allulose or powdered erythritol (the latter is less recommended, as it may crystallize when you store it).
-Refer to my keto sweetener guide for other options.
+Refer to my sweetener conversion chart for substitution info.

 Do not use a granulated sweetener, which will be gritty.
 Many brands may also crystallize in the fridge, so I recommend Besti for best results. 😉